 - Inculcate in each graduate professionalism as demonstrated by respectful, compassionate, and responsive interactions with patients, peers, and supervisors.

-- Raise awareness of diverse issues that affect medically underserved populations, in order to promote the development of knowledge and skills necessary for providing quality health care for underserved patients.
+- Raise awareness of social determinants of health, in order to promote the development of knowledge and skills necessary for providing quality and equitable health care.

 - Evidenced by 100% of students passing the program's comprehensive summative practical assessment.